wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/security-in-m365/includes/2-identity-access.md

 ## Conditional access
 Conditional access provides granular access to keep your corporate data secure, while letting users do their best work from any device and from any location.
 Conditional access helps protect sensitive data by evaluating users, devices, apps, location, and risk before granting access to corporate data.
 This helps ensure that only approved users and devices can access critical company resources.

-Conditional access spans Microsoft 365 services including Intune, Office 365, and Windows 10.
+Conditional access spans Microsoft 365 services including Intune, Microsoft 365, and Windows 10.

 ![Conditional access](../media/3-conditional-access.png)
 *Conditional access evaluates each access request on a number of different criteria and then using policies you define, decides if it should be allowed, if stricter controls are needed or if the access attempt should be blocked altogether*